Forgot Your Password and Locked Out of the Admin Site?

 The Limitations of Password-Only Authentication

-Bad habits include:
+Common bad habits include:

 49% of respondents used personally identifiable information in their passwords.
-(Notably more prevalent among directors and above)

 34% of respondents reused passwords, knowing the risks.